Sajakhtar/wesbos_javascript/README.md

 - `let` and `const` variables are not accessible outside the block
 - `var` variables are accessible outside the block i.e. they leak outside and can cause bugs, so better to use `let` and `const`
 - better to declare the variable outside of the block and update it within the block
-- `var` variables are however function scoped
+- `var` variables are however function scoped, i.e. they don't leak out of the function, instead they must be returned

 ### Variable best practices

-Try not to create global variables (anyway, it's practically impossible when working with JS modules unless you explicitly attach it to window).
+Try not to create global variables (anyway, it's practically impossible when working with JS modules unless you explicitly attach it to `window`).

 Global variables lead to bugs down the road where you accidentally overlap variables.

-use `const` by default, `let` if you need to reassign, and `var` only in a very specific use case
+use `const` by default, `let` if you need to reassign it, and `var` only in a very specific use case

 - `let` and `const` are block scoped
 - `var` is function scoped